Master of Science in Electrical Engineering

 Gain the background or refresh your skills to prepare to go into the Master of Science in Electrical Engineering.
 Take six graduate-level courses in nine months to build a strong foundation in DC circuit analysis, digital systems, device electronics, AC circuits and power, signals and systems, and embedded systems.

-Join us for an overview of the program, admission, and career opportunities.
+Join us to learn about the program, admission, and career opportunities.

 Email sign up

-Program info and application reminders sent to you.
+Receive program details, get to know UW Bothell and get application reminders sent to you.

 Next generation memory technology: a Resistive Random-Access (ReRAM) Memory